NVIDIA/framework-reproducibility/tensorflow_status.md

-GPU support for other floating-point types (`tf.float16`, `tf.float64`, `tf.complex64`, and `tf.complex128`) will be added in TF 2.5 (see github/tensorflow/tensorlow pull request [47419][47419]).
-In TF 2.5
+GPU support for other floating-point types (`tf.float16`, `tf.float64`, `tf.complex64`, and `tf.complex128`) will be added in TF 2.5 (see github/tensorflow/tensorlow pull request [47419][47419]) and NGC TF 21.05
-onwards, if you were relying on the determinism of the `tf.float64` CPU implementation being automatically selected because of an absense of the `tf.float64` GPU implementation, you will need to force the op to run on the CPU or use a different data type.
+(even though it's based on stock TF 2.4).
+In TF 2.5 (and NGC TF 21.05) onwards, if you were relying on the determinism of the `tf.float64` CPU implementation being automatically selected because of an absence of the `tf.float64` GPU implementation, you will need to force the op to run on the CPU or use a different data type.

 ### Solutions